 The physical plant custodial department will continue to stay abreast of changing CDC and EPA guidance for cleaning and will make adjustments as needed to provide the safest environment for the campus.

-- 2020 Fall Semester: The first day of classes for the 2020 Fall Semester is moved to Aug.
-17, and the last day of classes will be Tuesday, Nov.
+- 2020 Fall Semester: The first day of classes for the 2020 Fall Semester is Monday, Aug.
+17, and the last day of in-person classes will be Tuesday, Nov.
 24. Fall break has been canceled, and classes will also be held on Labor Day.
 Final exams will take place online after Thanksgiving.

 - 2020 Fall Semester Class Delivery: Almost half of the classes offered this fall will include an in-person component as part of the university’s reentry plan.
 For courses that have an in-person component, faculty members are aligning course delivery with recommended spacing and safety measures.
 For example, hybrid classes can be offered in several ways, such as dividing a class of 30 or fewer students into subgroups and alternating in-person and online sessions.
 Faculty members are participating in a series of summer online teaching methodology workshops offered by the university to better prepare for online instruction.